Skip to Content

 Chronic myelogenous leukemia has 3 phases.

 As the amount of blast cells increases in the blood and bone marrow, there is less room for healthy white blood cells, red blood cells, and platelets.
 This may result in infections, anemia, and easy bleeding, as well as bone pain and pain or a feeling of fullness below the ribs on the left side.
-The number of blast cells in the blood and bone marrow and the severity of symptoms determine the phase of the disease.
+The number of blast cells in the blood and bone marrow and the severity of signs or symptoms determine the phase of the disease.

 In chronic phase CML, fewer than 10% of the cells in the blood and bone marrow are blast cells.